 Following law school and an LLM in international commercial law, Florian earned a PhD in procurement law.
-He is an honorary fellow of the Centre for International Legal Studies and an active member of, inter alia, the Austrian bar, the Association of German Speaking Competition Lawyers (Studienvereinigung Kartellrecht), UIA and LIDC.
+He is an honorary fellow of the Centre for International Legal Studies and an active member of the Austrian bar, the Association of German Speaking Competition Lawyers, UIA and LIDC, among others.
 He joined bpv Hügel in 2002.

 Florian has been highly regarded in numerous national and international rankings.
 He is a frequent speaker at congresses and seminars.
-Florian's publications include Risk Minimization through Compliance (chapter on antitrust law) and Handbook Community Law (chapters on state aid and market dominance), contributions to the Public Procurement Law Review and the Austrian journal Österreichische Zeitschrift für Kartell- und Wettbewerbsrecht (Austrian Competition Journal).
+Florian's publications include Risk Minimization through Compliance (chapter on antitrust law) and Handbook Community Law (chapters on state aid and market dominance), contributions to the Public Procurement Law Review and the Austrian competition journal Österreichische Zeitschrift für Kartell- und Wettbewerbsrecht.